simshadows/monster-hunter-rise-builder/README.md

 A web-based build calculator for Monster Hunter Rise.

-I'm currently hosting it here: <http://mhr-builder.simshadows.com/>
+I'm currently hosting it here: <https://monsterhunter.simshadows.com/mhrb/>

 This project was inspired by Honey's [MHW build calculator](https://honeyhunterworld.com/mhwbi/).

-**This project is an early work-in-progress.
-Also, I'm still learning React!**

 ## How do I host this myself?